Where to Stay in Boston First Time: Best Areas & Neighborhoods

 🔍MORE HOTELS IN SOUTH BOSTON

-North End is an area known for its collection of historic buildings and attractions, with the Blackstone Block Historic District located at its core.
+North End is one of Boston’s oldest neighborhoods, located immediately north of Downtown.
+It is known for its collection of historic buildings and attractions, with the Blackstone Block Historic District located at its core.

 The Freedom Trail winds through the North End, on its way from Boston Common to Charlestown.
 Dotted along it are some of the most historic buildings in the city, most of which are walking distance apart, making it a great place for a stroll for history buffs.